 The role of a Community Nurse in the CVC Program

-Where a GP does not have access to a practice nurse, they may choose to work with a CN provider.
-The role of the Community Nurse in this situation is to coordinate care for the CVC participant.
-Nurses that work with clients in the CVC Program coordinate their care and need to be in contact with the client's GP regularly.Back to top
+Where a GP does not have access to a practice nurse, they may choose to work with a CN provider to deliver the care coordination element of the program.
+The role of the Community Nurse in this situation is to coordinate care for the CVC participant, and be in contact with the client's GP regularly.Back to top